-The 2017 Outstanding Student Poster and PICO (OSPP) Awards is awarded to Louis Quéno for the poster/PICO entitled:
+The 2017 Outstanding Student Poster and PICO (OSPP) Award is awarded to Louis Quéno for the poster/PICO entitled:

 Forecasting and modelling ice layer formation on the snowpack due to freezing precipitation in the Pyrenees (Quéno, L.; Vionnet, V.; Cabot, F.; Vrécourt, D.; Dombrowski-Etchevers, I.)